robgpita/nwm-msw-mgr/README.md

 ---

-### Forecast Workflow
+### Forecast & Hindcast Workflow

-Modify the realization and configuration files from an existing calibration run for a cold start or forecast run of ngen.
+Modify the realization and configuration files from an existing calibration run for a forecast run of ngen.
+If running a forecast or Hindcast through the nwm-fcst-mgr, the fcst-mgr will orchestrate these calls to the mswm.

 #### CLI